BTDOP/BTDOP/README.md

 - 👋 Hi, my name is Hazhir, I am an IT student in TIU.
-- 👀 I’m interested in pretty much everything.
+- 👀 I lOVE PHP.
 - 🌱 I’m currently in slumber.